horseshoe/horseshoe/README.md

 ## FAQ
 ### What is Horseshoe?
 Horseshoe is a templating system used to generate information from a data model.
 It was primarily designed around the use case of quickly generating source code for languages like C++ and Java.
-It is written in Java with an emphasis on minimizing dependencies.
+It is written in Java with a heavy emphasis on minimizing dependencies.
 It uses a Mustache-like syntax with an extended expression system supporting method calls to allow processing of both static data and dynamically-generated data.

 ### How is Horseshoe similar to Mustache?
 Horseshoe uses the same tags as Mustache.
 These tags have the same meaning as they do in Mustache.
 Due to the extended expression syntax, it is difficult to gauge whether or not it is Mustache-compliant.
 However, when a Mustache-compliant context object is used, Horseshoe passes all required tests in the Mustache specification v1.1.2.